raptiq/SociallyUndead/README.md

 [See this change for an example](https://github.com/raptiq/SociallyUndead/commit/8a3801fbad8a48a1693add0a070b099f8a3ecc37#diff-58d835338c66e76d9c3f1eb7f88cb96d)

 Open a pull request once you've made your changes.
-Once merged the Addon and Spreadsheet loot lists will be updated.
+Once merged the Addon and site loot lists will be updated.